2ne/LoveAdmin/README.md

-## About
+## LoveAdmin Playground

-LoveAdmin playground using vite, React + tailwindcss + TypeScript with some tools preconfigured.
+Using vite, React + tailwindcss + TypeScript with some tools preconfigured.

 ### Libraries